CartoDB/documentation/app/content/carto-user-manual/connections/sharing-a-connection.md

 Note that if you share the connection with your organization, you're also sharing the permissions it might have.
 {{%/ bannerNote %}}

-Once you has shared your connection, it will be available to all users in your organization.
+Once you have shared your connection, it will be available to all users in your organization.
+This means they'll be able to use this connection in their own maps.
 You can easily identify it with the icon and label on the card.

 ![Edit connection](/img/cloud-native-workspace/connections/the_connections_shared_connection.png)